alexmasurovsky/leap-vr-ux-study/README.md

 See the PDF of the study report (my Master's thesis) for a full description.

 ## Respotiory Contents
+For the full study report, see the file Masurovsky_Thesis.pdf.

 The script should be ready to run in R. You may need to adjust the directories listed in the first section.
 The accompanying R Markdown output file will give a good summary of the code and the analysis steps involved.

 ## Questions?